NEW: Pilot who is hospitalized parachuted to the ground

-For years, Virgin Galactic has planned to sell trips in which SpaceShipTwo transports passengers about 62 miles above Earth – the beginning of outer space – and lets them experience a few minutes of weightlessness before returning to ground.
+For years, Virgin Galactic had planned to sell trips in which SpaceShipTwo would transport passengers about 62 miles above Earth – the beginning of outer space – and let them experience a few minutes of weightlessness before returning to the ground.

 News of the crash of SpaceShipTwo came just after 10 a.m. local time (1 p.m.
 ET).

 The incident occurred shortly after SpaceShipTwo separated from WhiteKnightTwo, the vehicle designed to carry it aloft, the Federal Aviation Administration said.
 The jet-powered WhiteKnightTwo returned safely to the Mojave Air & Space Port, Witt said.

 Said Branson: “This was the latest part of an extensive test flight program, and the 55th time SpaceShipTwo had flown.
 It was WhiteKnightTwo’s 173rd flight and the 35th time SpaceShipTwo had flown freely.”

 Television footage from CNN affiliate KABC-TV in Los Angeles showed SpaceShipTwo in pieces in the Mojave Desert.

 Questions are being raised about a new fuel mixture used after Scaled Composites President Kevin Mickey said it had been ground-tested a number of times, but Friday’s flight was the first time it was used in a test flight.